hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Supported API Categories (Services)

-The API categories for DSCC grows in accordance to the expansion of the DSCC services that are going to released in future.
+The API categories for DSCC will grow in accordance to the expansion of the DSCC services that are going to released in future.
 Current services that are available, as recorded today:

 1. DataOps Manager
 2. Event Audit
 3. Task tracking
 4. Search
-5. Helps, Issues and announcement
+5. Helps, issues and announcement

 ### Versioning